prefix-dev/pixi-docker/README.md

 RUN pixi run build
 # run the `install` command (or any other).
 This will also install the dependencies into `/app/.pixi`
 # assumes that you have a `prod` environment defined in your pixi.toml
-RUN pixi run install -e prod
+RUN pixi install -e prod
 # Create the shell-hook bash script to activate the environment
 RUN pixi shell-hook -e prod > /shell-hook.sh